badgerloop-software/chase-car-dashboard/README.md

 ## Running the Dashboard

-0. Ensure that you have [node.js](https://nodejs.org/en/download/) installed on your computer.
+0. Ensure that you have [node.js](https://nodejs.org/en/download/) and [Python 3](https://www.python.org/downloads/release/python-3104/), as well as [XlsxWriter](https://xlsxwriter.readthedocs.io/getting_started.html) and [NumPy](https://numpy.org/install/), installed on your computer.
+   1. Additionally, check that running `python --version` on the terminal returns Python 3.X.X (ideally Python 3.10.X).
 1. Clone the repository to your computer (see steps 0-1 of "Cloning the Data Format Repository and Initializing the Submodule" for instructions on cloning a repo using SSH).
 2. If you have not already, clone the `sc1-data-format` repository and initialize the submodule (see instructions above).
 3. Run `npm run update-data` to update the constants (e.g. nominal min/max values for all data) related to each piece of data listed in the submodule (see the "Updating Data" section).